UsmanMuneer15/UsmanMuneer15/README.md

 # Hi there, I'm Usman Muneer! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer, constantly learning and building innovative solutions.
+I'm a passionate **MERN Stack Developer** who loves building innovative and scalable web applications.
 Here's a bit about me:

 ---